jni/using-python-for-science/using-python-for-science/essential-libraries-for-science.md

   image processing, clustering).
 View `scipy` as the Swiss army knife of scientific computing in Python.

-- **`pandas`** is a software library for the manipulation of data frames (2D arrays, with homogeously typed columns and fast indexing capabilities).
-If you need an Excel equivalent in Python, use `pandas`.
-Similarly as `numpy`, `pandas` provides fast and easy operations on dataframes, such as pivoting, merging, joining, data filtering, column-wise operations.
+- **`pandas`** is a software library for the manipulation of data frames (an object to store tabular data, as you might find in Excel or relational databases).
+This differs from NumPy arrays in being 'column-oriented': the values in each column have to be of the same type, but one row can contain many different types of objects."
+Just as NumPy does for arrays, `pandas` provides fast and easy operations on dataframes, such as pivoting, merging, joining, data filtering, column-wise operations.
 We also have a full chapter on how to use `pandas` (see {doc}`pandas` for details)!